3-7-Development/.github/profile/README.md

 # 3.7 Development
-We are a team of young aspiring Software Developers aiming towards gaining experience from all the various interesting projects we imagine.
+We are a team of young aspiring Software Developers aiming towards gaining experience from all the various interesting projects we can imagine.

 ### Our main specialties:
 - Mobile Software Development